gruiz17/nquick/README.md

 ## Installation
 You have two options:

-1) download the binary from the releases.
+1) Download the binary from the [releases](https://github.com/gruiz17/nquick/releases).

 2) install [lein bin](https://github.com/Raynes/lein-bin) and run install.sh.